ziadoz/utf8-to-bytes/README.md

 I used this project as chance to use modern web development practices:

-- CSS Layers
-- CSS Nesting
+- CSS Layers, Nesting, Grid, Flexbox and Variables
 - JS Importmaps
 - Web Components